cran-task-views/CompositionalData/CompositionalData.md

 -   `r pkg("multilevelcoda")`: Bayesian multilevel modelling with compositional data, both as predictors and outcomes, and _post hoc_ isotemporal substitution analysis.

-### High-dimensional compositional data with applications to omics data
+### High-dimensional compositional data with applications to the omics sciences

-In recent years, compositional data analysis is having a notable impact on the omics sciences and bioinformatics, where data types such as microbiome composition, gene expression, or metabolomic profiles have been recognized as inherently compositional.
-Applications in this area require methods that address unique challenges such as high dimensionality, zero inflation, overdispersion, or the integration of phylogenetic information.
+In recent years, compositional data analysis has had a notable impact on the omics sciences and bioinformatics, where data types such as microbiome compositions, gene expression, or metabolomic profiles have been recognized as inherently compositional.
+Applications in this area require methods that address unique challenges such as high dimensionality, zero inflation, overdispersion or the integration of phylogenetic information.

-This section highlights packages that provide tools specifically designed for omics data, but certainly most of them could also be considered for the statistical processing of high-dimensional compositional data in general.
+This section highlights packages that provide compositional tools designed for omics data, but certainly most of them could also be considered for the statistical processing of high-dimensional compositional data in general.

 -   `r pkg("FLORAL")`: log-ratio lasso regression for continuous, binary, and survival outcomes with compositional features as described in [Fei et al. (2023)](https://doi.org/10.1101/2023.05.02.538599).